detroitenglish/cloudflare-workers-webpack-plugin/README.md

 # Configuration

-All configuration settings are `undefined` by default:
+Unless otherwise indicated, all configuration settings are `undefined` by default:

 ## Authorization